RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ERROR: Volume value assignment failed.`**
     - *Cause:*   Error raised by the `write_volumes(self, ...)` function of the `Writer()` class in `.site_packages/riverpy/cReachManager.py`) when it received invalid volume data.
-    - *Remedy:*  Ensure that no other program uses `VolumeAssessment/Output/CONDITION_volume.xlsx` and trace back earlier errors (modified DEM Rasters may be corrupted).
+    - *Remedy:*  Ensure that no other program uses `VolumeAssessment/Output/CONDITION_volume.xlsx` and traceback earlier errors (modified DEM Rasters may be corrupted).

  - **`ERROR: Writing failed.`**
     - *Cause:*   Error raised by the `write_volumes(self, ...)` function of the `Writer()` class in `.site_packages/riverpy/cReachManager.py`) when the `template` it could not add new sheets in `VolumeAssessment/Output/CONDITION_volumes.xlsx` or write to copies of `VolumeAssessment/templates/volume_template.xlsx`.